travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Dance Point and Grade Calculation.md

 (irrespective of                E
 quotient value)
 ```
 * The non-E grades can only be earned if the player is able to keep their health gauge from becoming completely empty.
-Once the health gauge runs out, the game defaults to assigning a grade of E, even if, for instance, the player anaged to earn enough D.P to earn an A after the health gauge depleted.
+Once the health gauge runs out, the game defaults to assigning a grade of E, even if, for instance, the player managed to earn enough D.P to earn an A after the health gauge depleted.